High School Transition and Persistence

 How does CJA help students prepare for the transition to high school?

 - Weekly Classes: Starting in 7th grade, students attend weekly courses with guidance in researching schools, preparing for high school applications, entrance exams and scholarship applications.
-In 8th grade, College-Persistence class focuses on completing high school and scholarship applications, developing organizational skills, goal setting and building a foundation to help students access the resources at their high schools.
+In 8th grade, CP class focuses on completing high school and scholarship applications, developing organizational skills, goal setting and building a foundation to help students access the resources at their high schools.

 - One-on-One Counseling: Students and families meet with their CP Counselors separately to help guide them to their best-fit high school.